falcosecurity/falco-website/content/en/docs/tutorials/add-prebuilt-driver-config/index.md

 make -C driverkit validate -e TARGET_DISTRO=arch -e TARGET_KERNEL_RELEASE=6.3.4-arch1-1 -e TARGET_KERNEL_VERSION=1
 ```

-You can filter the configuarations you want to validate, by using the same [filters supported](https://github.com/falcosecurity/test-infra/blob/master/driverkit/README.md#available-make-targets) by the `generate` Make target.
+You can filter the configurations you want to validate using the same [filters supported](https://github.com/falcosecurity/test-infra/blob/master/driverkit/README.md#available-make-targets) the `generate` _Make target_ supports.

 ## More on the Driverkit configuration